 Okay, let’s take a look at the three primary reasons men and women adore the barbell bench press during their workout routines:

-- Technically (really complex biomechanics involved here), with a spotter you can put up more weight using a barbell.
+- Technically (really complex biomechanics involved here), with a spotter you can put up more weight using an Olympic barbell.

 - The other thing is that dumbbell weights in most mainstream gyms only go up so high.
 However, there’s always more than enough weight plates around.